djibybalde/Machine-Learning-Application/README.md

 # FIFA-2019
-## Predicting the Market Value of FIFA football players
+## Predicting the Market Value of FIFA football players Machine Learning technics

+The database used here is downloaded from [Kaggle](https://www.kaggle.com/karangadiya/fifa19)

 ### Contents
 #### I. Data exploration